luthramanisha/academic-kickstart/content/authors/admin/_index.md

 [TU Darmstadt](https://www.kom.tu-darmstadt.de/kom-multimedia-communications-lab/) with a thesis on [Network-centric Complex Event Processing](https://tuprints.ulb.tu-darmstadt.de/19285/) that was graded with summa cum laude.
 My thesis received a German national award of [Best Ph.D. thesis](https://www.informatik.tu-darmstadt.de/fb20/ueber_uns_details_271936.en.jsp) in the field of distributed systems by the [special interest group on Communication and Distributed Systems (KuVS)](https://www.kuvs.de/awards/).

-Currently in my research I broadly focus on the intersection of systems and machine learning while at the same time leveraging modern hardware and networks to their best.
+Currently in my research, I broadly focus on the intersection of systems and machine learning while at the same time leveraging modern hardware and networks to their best.